 Exterior Reaper badging, high clearance front bumper replacement, fender marker lights, integrated LED driving and off-road lights, Lingenfelter exhausts, painted interior accent pieces, Reaper door panel accents, Reaper gauge package, embroidered Reaper headrests, a restyled front clip, Reaper hood, a rock guard, and wide body fender flares.

 As you can see, everything is covered for a much better style and performance.
+In addition to this, you can check bestadvisor for the selection of fog lights.

 If the standard upgrades are not enough for you, additional options are available extra, as Southern Comfort and Lingenfelter have additional goodies in store for you.
 These include: